POSITION TITLE: RAY Clean Energy Diversity Fellow / Fellow, Level 1

 Inspired by efforts to increase racial diversity in conservation and clean energy, the Roger Arliner Young (RAY) Diversity Fellowship Program aims to increase and facilitate environmentally related career pathways for emerging leaders of color.
 The RAY Fellowship Program is a paid fellowship designed to equip recent college graduates with the tools, experiences, support, and community they need to become leaders in the conservation and clean energy sectors—one that, in our visions of the future, fully represents, includes, and is led by the diverse communities, perspectives, and experiences of the United States.

-ABOUT: the American Council for an Energy Efficient Economy
+- About: American Council for an Energy-Efficient Economy (ACEEE)

 Essential Functions/Major Areas of Responsibility